clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 plot(pc1_i, pc2_i, pch=20, xlab=paste("PC1", var1 , "%"), ylab=paste("PC2", var2, "%"), main=window_i)
 ```

 Not super clean but it works.
 Building on that you can do anything to reformat your matrix of PC, eigen values, etc...

-Now what do we want to know, we want to look which windows explain the pattern observed in the global pca (the 3 haplogroups).
+Now we want to look at which windows explain the pattern observed in the global pca (the 3 haplogroups).
 We can look at correlation between global PCs and PC1 of each local PCA.
-I propose to take the PCA performed on the 12 NWA populations, and look at the correlation between PC1 of the global PCA and PC1 of each local PCA. (then you can do the same with PC2 of the global PCA and PC1 of each local PCA...)
-To help, I put the geno-transformed matrix inside your folder so that you don't go back to vcftools but the .012 file has been done exactly as shown on day2
+I propose to take the PCA performed on the 12 NWA populations, and look at the correlation between PC1 of the global PCA and PC1 of each local PCA (then you can do the same with PC2 of the global PCA and PC1 of each local PCA...).
+To help, I put the geno-transformed matrix inside your folder so that you don't need to go back to vcftools but the .012 file has been done exactly as shown on day2.

 I suggest below a very basic loop to store the correlation by windows.
 You can probably do something more fancy :-)
-Please note here that we could also have used the genotype correlation, for instance call 0/1 or 0/1/2 the cluster observed on the global pca and then look for each snps at the correlation between genotypes and gneotype for the cluster identified.
+Please note here that we could also have used the genotype correlation, for instance call 0/1 or 0/1/2 the cluster observed on the global pca and then look for each snps at the correlation between genotypes and genotype for the cluster identified.

 ```
 geno <- read.table("00_localPCA/canada.012")[,-1] #load geno